 Crater Lake in Oregon is one of the deepest and most pristine lakes in the world, filling the caldera of Mount Mazama

-In November 2016, we vacationed in Klamath Falls, Oregon.
-We had not planned on going to Crater Lake National Park, partly because road access to Rim Village can be dangerous at this time of year, and is often closed.
+We vacationed in Klamath Falls, Oregon, in November 2016.
+We had not planned on going to Crater Lake National Park, partly because road access to Rim Village can be dangerous at this time of year, and the road is often closed.

 How the crater was formed

 Local Native Americans witnessed the event and kept it alive in their legends.
-One of those recounts that two Chiefs, Llao of the Below World and Skell of the Above World, entered in a battle which resulted in the destruction of Llao's home, Mount Mazama, and thus the caldera was born.
+One of those recounts that two chiefs, Llao of the Below World and Skell of the Above World, entered into a battle that resulted in the destruction of Llao's home, Mount Mazama, and thus the caldera was born.

-Crater Lake National Park was established in 1902 by President Theodore Roosevelt.
-Driving up the slopes of the volcano, there are beautiful lookouts where the landscape is covered by lava, ashes, and gigantic evergreens.
+Crater Lake National Park was established in 1902 by then President Theodore Roosevelt.
+Driving up the slopes of the volcano, there are beautiful lookouts where the landscape is covered by lava, ashes and gigantic evergreens.
 At Rim Village on the top, you can enjoy excellent views of the majestic lake.

 Scientists and visitors alike are awed by its crystal-clear water: fed by rain and snow, it has a deep blue colour and amazing purity.
-Many observation points are readily accessible by automobile on the 53 km Rim Drive during the summer months (July to October).
+Many observation points are readily accessible by automobile on the 53-kilometre Rim Drive during the summer and fall months (July to October).
 There are several hiking trails and two campgrounds inside the park.

 Cold and yet never frozen

-The huge depth of the lake (650 m) acts as a heat reservoir, keeping the surface temperature at an average of 13 °C and the bottom at 3 °C year round.
+The huge depth of the lake (650 metres or more than 2,100 feet) acts as a heat reservoir, keeping the surface temperature at an average of 13 C (55 F) and the bottom at 3 C (37 F) year-round.
 Therefore, although snow covers Crater Lake National Park for eight months of the year, the lake rarely freezes over.

 Camping in the forest

-A few years ago, we were camping in the National Park in late September and drove to the top to discover this marvel of nature.
+A few years ago, we were camping in the national park in late September and drove to the top to discover this marvel of nature.
 Waking up on our first morning, we were surprised to see a light snow blanketing the ground!
-I said to husband: let us pack and be down before the storm keeps us prisoners.
+I said to my husband, "Let's pack and be down before the storm keeps us prisoners."

-Typical of my adventurous soulmate, he answered: there is so little snow, let’s just drive up and have a quick look before we leave.
+Typical of my adventurous soulmate, he answered, "There is so little snow, let’s just drive up and have a quick look before we leave."
 I must admit I was a bit scared, but the road was passable.
 It was so cold on the top, and we were not dressed accordingly.
-Thankfully, there is a lodge at the Rim Village with a few amenities, so we enjoyed a warm cup of coffee.
+Thankfully, there is a lodge at the Rim Village with a few amenities, so we enjoyed a hot cup of coffee.

-If you decide to go, be aware that even in the warmest days of summer it is still relatively cold on the top, due to its high altitude of 1860 m.
+If you decide to go, be aware that even in the warmest days of summer it is still relatively cold on the top of Crater Rim, due to its altitude of 1,860 metres (over 6,100 feet).